-If the Iowa State Fair isn’t your thing, then check out all these other great things to do this month
+If the Iowa State Fair isn’t your thing, then check out all these other great things to do in August

 The State Fair is Iowa’s biggest event.
 In a state with roughly 3 million people, the Fair reports more than 1 million attendees.
 Fair fanatics are too loyal to ever stray, and CITYVIEW wouldn’t insinuate anyone should miss it.
 But for Iowa’s non-Fair lovers, central Iowa’s 2018 calendar is loaded with all kinds of enticing options.
 While 1 million Fair-lovers congregate in one area, how much fun can you have rollicking through the rest of town free from the shackles of long lines and sold-out shows?

 Iowa’s burning infatuation for the Iowa State Fair is undeniable, but here are some ideas for those who want

 something else to do during August.

 Splash parks, public pools and aquatic centers now exist in Des Moines proper and nearly every surrounding area.
 The populations at these pools figure to be fewer in August, partially due to Fair attendance and also as a result of an early summer heat wave creating sun fatigue.
 Visiting any of these pools is an option, or, if you want to up the ante on 21st century fun in the sun, can you say Altoona?

 “Any time is a good time to come to Adventureland,” says Molly Vincent, a spokesperson for the amusement park.
 “But Fair season is usually hot and dry, and that is also a great time because we have a huge water park.”